Introduction: Living Frugally on One Income

 1) Saving on Electricity

 One simple and effective strategy is to unplug all electronics when they’re not in use.
-Many devices and appliances continue to draw power even when they’re turned off, a phenomenon known as “phantom power.”
+Many appliances and devices continue to consume power even when they’re turned off, a phenomenon known as “phantom power.”

 By unplugging devices like chargers, computers, and televisions when you’re not using them, you can reduce the amount of phantom power consumed in your home.